CupOfTea696/EasyCFG/README.md

 ### Easily add configuration data to your Eloquent Models or Application in Laravel 5!
 <!-- header end -->

 EasyCFG is a Configuration Manager for Laravel 5.
-It provides an easy way to save Configuration data (or Metadata) on your Application, a Class or an Object.
-Some use cases are User Settings and dynamic Application Configuration (e.g. in an Admin Panel).
+It provides an easy way to save Configuration or other Metadata.

+With EasyCfg, saving data related to other things, wether it is on your Application, a Class or an Object, because a simple task.
+Some use cases are User Settings and dynamic Application Configuration (e.g. in an Admin Panel), but of course you can use this howevver you like.

- - Documentation
+ - Documentation (coming soon)
- - API Reference
+ - API Reference (coming soon)

 <!-- (http://easycfg.cupoftea.io/docs/) -->
 <!-- (http://easycfg.cupoftea.io/docs/api/) -->